 4. History and Theory of Literary Criticism

-The math subject test has around 66 multiple-choice questions based on the curriculum commonly taught in undergraduate programs.
-Some of the topics included are:
+The math subject test has around 66 MCQs based on the curriculum commonly taught in undergraduate programs.
+GRE® maths syllabus includes the following:

 3. Discrete Mathematics

-The Physics test comprises approximately 100 multiple-choice questions.
-You will find some of the questions grouped in sets based on different concepts of physics.
-Following are some of the topics you need to prepare for:
+The GRE® Subject test for Physics comprises approximately 100 MCQs.
+You will find some of the questions grouped in sets based on different physics concepts.
+Following are some of the topics you need to prepare: